-Today, the U.S. Department of Commerce announced affirmative final determinations in the antidumping duty (AD) and countervailing duty (CVD) investigations of imports of refillable stainless-steel kegs from China and Germany, finding that exporters from these countries have sold stainless-steel kegs at less than fair value in the United States at rates ranging from 0 to 77.13 percent and 7.47 percent, respectively.
-In addition, Commerce determined that exporters from China received countervailable subsidies at rates ranging from 16.21 to 145.23 percent.
+Today, the U.S. Department of Commerce announced the affirmative final determinations in the antidumping duty (AD) and countervailing duty (CVD) investigations of imports of magnesium from Israel, finding that exporters from this country have sold magnesium at less than fair value in the United States at a rate of 218.98 percent.
+In addition, Commerce determined that exporters from Israel received countervailable subsidies at a rate of 13.77 percent.

-In 2018, imports of stainless-steel kegs from China and Germany were valued at an estimated $16.4 million and $2.9 million, respectively.
+In 2018, imports of magnesium from Israel were valued at an estimated $38.9 million.

 Antidumping and countervailing duty laws provide American businesses and workers with an internationally accepted mechanism to seek relief from the harmful effects of the unfair pricing of imports into the United States.
 Commerce currently maintains 498 antidumping and countervailing duty orders which provide relief to American companies and industries impacted by unfair trade.